f5devcentral/application-study-tool/ast-on-k8s/README.md

 prometheus-69cbc96779-vcrhz       1/1     Running   0          2m13s
 ```

-Note that this creates and runs the Application Study Tool in a Kubernetes environment and includes the NodePort services for Grafana and Prometheus for external access.
-Depending on your connection to the cluster and connectivity requirements, a NodePort might be sufficient.
-However, most Internet-facing applications use a more robust ingress solution, such as a cloud loadbalancer or an F5 BIG-IP with CIS (see [F5 Container Ingress Services](https://clouddocs.f5.com/containers/latest/))
+You are now running the Application Study Tool in a Kubernetes environment.
+This collection also creates [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) services for Grafana and Prometheus for external access.
+NodePorts use high port numbers (30000 and up) which may be sufficient, depending on your connection to the cluster and connectivity requirements.
+However, most Internet-facing applications use more robust ingress solutions, such as cloud loadbalancers and F5 BIG-IPs with the [Container Ingress Services](https://clouddocs.f5.com/containers/latest/) (CIS) plugin.
 The ./extras directory contains example manifest files for a loadbalancer config in AKS.

 In the meantime, you can test that everything is running correctly by accessing Grafana though the NodePort service.
 You will need connectivity between your web browser and one of the worker nodes.
-First, get the NodePort port number with the following command:
+To access this service, first get the NodePort port number using the following command:
 ```
 kubectl get svc
 ```